Large Language Model-Driven Full-Component Evolution of Adaptive Large Neighborhood Search: Introduction

 \section{Introduction}

 Combinatorial optimization problems are everywhere in key modern industries such as logistics and supply chains, and electronic design automation for chips.
 How efficiently we can solve these problems directly affects operating cost and response speed.
-The Traveling Salesman Problem (TSP) and its variants are classic NP-hard problems and have long been seen as one of the benchmark “touchstones” for testing optimization algorithms \citep{pop2024comprehensive}.
-When facing large-scale engineering instances, metaheuristic algorithms that can produce high-quality satisfactory solutions in polynomial time, have become one of the mainstream approaches for tackling such problems \citep{blum2011hybrid}.
-Among them, Adaptive Large Neighborhood Search (ALNS) stands out because it can rebuild solution structures through competing operators and dynamically schedule strategies through adaptive mechanisms, achieving excellent performance in complex domains such as TSP and VRP \citep{voigt2025review}.
+The Traveling Salesman Problem (TSP) and the Capacitated Vehicle Routing Problem (CVRP) and their variants are classic NP-hard problems and have long been seen as benchmark “touchstones” for testing optimization algorithms \citep{pop2024comprehensive,voigt2025review}.
+When facing large-scale engineering instances, metaheuristic algorithms that can often produce high-quality feasible solutions within practical computational budgets, have become one of the mainstream approaches for tackling such problems \citep{blum2011hybrid}.
+Among them, Adaptive Large Neighborhood Search (ALNS) stands out because it can rebuild solution structures through competing operators and dynamically schedule strategies through adaptive mechanisms, achieving excellent performance in complex domains such as the TSP and the vehicle routing problem (VRP) family \citep{ropke2006adaptive,voigt2025review}.

 However, building traditional ALNS algorithms has long been limited by a “manual design bottleneck.”
 Implementing a high-performance algorithm depends heavily on domain experts’ prior knowledge and a tedious trial-and-error process.
 Designers not only need to handcraft operators tailored to a specific problem structure, but also have to carefully tune the weight-update formula, parameters in the acceptance rule, and the logic that controls the level of destruction, among many other details.
 This experience-driven trial-and-error paradigm leads to long development cycles, adapts poorly to changing environments, and is constrained by the designer’s own perspective, often failing to discover algorithmic logic that is non-intuitive yet computationally more effective.